Skip to main content

 Meetecho is a WebRTC application that is accessed through a web browser, so you do not need to install anything, just follow the appropriate link.

-Meetecho provides all of the normal features of a video-conferencing service, as as well as some IETF-specific features, including integrated Zulip chat and links to the sessions materials in the Datatracker.
+Meetecho provides all of the normal features of a video-conferencing service, as well as some IETF-specific features, including integrated groupchat and links to the sessions materials in the Datatracker.

-Onsite participation at IETF meetings requires using Meetecho to register for each session, to enter the microphone queue, to participate in polls initiated by session chairs, use the chat feature, and to share and control any slides presented.
-A special mobile-friendly "lite" version of Meetecho is available from the IETF Datatracker agenda.
+Onsite participation at IETF meetings requires using Meetecho to sign in at the beginning of each session.
+Meetecho is used to enter the microphone queue, to participate in polls initiated by session chairs, to use the chat feature, and to share and control any slides presented.
+A special mobile-friendly "lite" version of Meetecho is available.

-There are two versions of Meetecho, the simple mobile-friendly client with very limited functionality that is only intended for onsite participants, and the full client that is used by both remote and onsite participants.
-Both versions are accessed from the Datatracker meeting agenda page which shows a list of icons next to the name of each session:
+Both versions of Meetecho are accessed from the Datatracker meeting agenda page which shows a list of icons next to the name of each session.

 Features of the onsite "lite" client